94 Assisted Living Communities near Dallas

 Assisted living communities provide residents with comfort and independence in a supportive community.
 The Texas Health and Human Services department defines assisted living as “individualized health and personal care assistance.”
 Generally speaking, assisted living is offered to seniors in a setting similar to their own home where staff provides a level of care focused on helping each resident maintain dignity, autonomy and privacy.
 The community setting for assisted living properties ranges from shared rooms or small studios to one-bedroom apartments and private residences.

-Services Available in Senior Living Communities in Dallas - Fort Worth
+What Services are Available in Assisted Living in Dallas?

 The type of care offered in a particular assisted living community depends upon both the setup of the property itself and the individual needs of residents.
 Some assisted living communities offer basic services that include assistance with housekeeping, laundry, transportation to and from the community and prepared meals.
 Other assisted living communities provide a greater range of services that include, but are not limited to, health and welfare programs, onsite festivals and celebrations for residents and assistance with activities of daily living (ADLs).
 Seniors are encouraged to learn as much as possible about a community to ensure it offers levels of care that match their individual mental, emotional and physical needs.